Amazfit GTR Mini

 based on 2 reviews

-Call handling is a consistent weakness because reviewers repeatedly note the absence of a speaker and microphone for taking calls.
+Call handling was consistently weak because reviewers noted the absence of speaker and microphone support, leaving call notifications without real watch-based calls.

 • 1.0